 4. Make sure all of your required services start at system startup by allocating them appropriate system run levels.
 For example, to enable the service myservice on multi-user and networked run levels, enter the following commands:

 '''

 chroot /mnt/ec2-fs /bin/sh

 chkconfig --level 345 my-service on

 exit

 '''

-5. After your new installation is successfully installed and configured to operate in the Amazon EC2 environment, you can unmount the image:
+Your new installation is successfully installed and configured to operate in the Amazon EC2 environment.